 With few exceptions, the majority of streetlights in Loyalist Township are high-pressure sodium (HPS) light fixtures.
 While these fixtures have served an important safety function during their service, recent improvements in illumination technology have prompted many municipalities to convert their old HPS streetlights to light emitting diode (LED) fixtures.
 Loyalist Township Council has made the decision to have the Township's cobra head-style HPS lights converted to high-efficiency LED fixtures.
-The conversion will begin in mid-November 2018.

 What are the benefits of LED lighting over HPS fixtures?

 LED lights use about 60% less electricity than HPS lights.
 For instance, a typical HPS fixture used in a residential neighbourhood uses a 100-watt bulb.
 This fixture would be replaced by a 53-watt LED fixture.
 A 250-watt HPS bulb used in a high-traffic area would be replaced by a 101-watt LED fixture.
 These lower wattage LED bulbs do not mean lower light levels; you may find the LED to be a bit brighter.

 An LED light fixture can be expected to be in service for fifteen to twenty years, while an HPS bulb lasts approximately 4-5 years.
 Additionally, LED fixtures contain multiple diodes; therefore, if one diode burns out, the other diodes remain lit.

 Reduced outage time and maintenance costs

 HPS lights come with high maintenance demands, including replacing bulbs and other components.
 These repairs are costly as they require the use of a bucket truck and traffic control.
 LED fixtures don’t use light bulbs which have fragile filaments, and their components are more reliable.
 The level of maintenance for the lamps is expected to reduce significantly.